melmel6/udemy_dot_net_microservices/README.md

 #### Mediator Pattern

-We will use the mediator pattern to facilitate the command dispatching in our CQRS architecture.
-- The mediator pattern is a behavioural design pattern.
-- It promotes loose coupling by preventing objects from referring to each other explicitly.
-- It is used to simplify communication between objects in an application by introducing a single object known as the mediator that manages the distribution of messages among other objects.
+The Mediator pattern is a behavioral design pattern that is used to reduce the complexity of communication between multiple objects or classes.
+This pattern provides a mediator class, which normally handles all the communications between different classes and supports easy maintenance of the code by loose coupling.
+The Mediator pattern is particularly useful in scenarios where an application has multiple components that interact with each other in complex ways, but you want to manage these interactions in a centralized or organized manner.

+In a typical scenario using these components, when a command needs to be processed, it is sent to the CommandDispatcher.
+The dispatcher then determines which CommandHandler is appropriate for handling the command and forwards it accordingly.
+This way, the CommandHandlers don't need to know about each other, reducing the dependencies between them and making the system easier to maintain and extend.